Make a change you won’t regret: Become a social worker in the happiest place in Wales

 In just the past months alone, that commitment to fresh thinking has seen the service:

-• Reinvest the savings made by reducing the number of young people requiring residential care, in the development of a targeted family support service to help keep families together
+• Reinvest the savings made by reducing the number of young people placed in residential care, in the development of a targeted family support service to help keep families together

 • Create a therapeutic fostering arm to its Fostering Service that supports placement stability for children and young people